MichaeliusAChapelo/02285---AI-and-MAS-Programming-Project/README.md

 	2. Find the priority of each goal, G: (1/#ofPathsToGFromAnyBox)*#pathsGoingThroughG
 		- The lower the number the higher the priority (1 have to be solved before 2 and so on)
 For each goal, G, the priority is 1 over the total amount of shortest path to G, from any box matching G. That is multiplied with the amount of shortest paths going through G for all goals.

+Further implementations for goal prioirty:
+	- Ensure that every robot have something to do